sigclermontmetropole/cam_filtre_multiattrs_multilayer/readme.md

 # A Widget for ExperienceBuilder for ArcGis
-This widget add buttons for filtering data on several layers at once.
+This widget add buttons for filtering data on several layers and/or fields at once.
-Each button is associated with an sql filter that will be applied to a list of layer.
+Attribute filters are cumulative and will be applied to the layer list.
-You can also apply this filter to layers in a group of layer or in an image layer.
+The widget currently manages filters by attribute values ​​(multiple choice combobox) and time periods (requires a start attribute and an end attribute in date format)

 ## Installation
 Copy this directory in the widget folder of your Experience Builder client.